gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

 * thank player for sticking until the end

 ### ===DONE===
+* player has a min/max speed
+* first pass of: end of the world moves ever forward
+* first pass of: camera follows the player
 * first pass of: player controls with the keyboard
   * up accelerates, down breaks, left/right strafes
-* first pass of: camera follows the player
-* first pass of: end of the world moves ever forward

 ----